Working with Natural Isolates - Online

 • Learn to use natural isolates as part of your perfume design process, and to integrate them into your existing accords and perfumes.

-• Two live tutorials via Zoom on Mondays 3 and 24 March from 19:00 to 20:30 (UK time).
+• Three live tutorials via Zoom on Mondays 9th February, 2nd and 23rd March from 19:00 to 20:00 hours (UK time).

-You’ll need to provide your own perfumery raw materials but we’ll be happy to share with you our list of recommended suppliers.
+You’ll need to provide your own perfumery materials but we’re happy to share with you our list of recommended suppliers.
 Additionally, subsidised perfumery kits are available to students who sign up for any of our courses.
 You can see the contents HERE.
 Please note that kits are made to order and it will take a minimum of two weeks to prepare.
-Shipping options outside the UK are limited and expensive, so please
+Shipping options outside the UK are limited and expensive, so please get in touch if you have any questions.

 Previous